bharateshwarpatil/lowlatency/perf.md

          84,08,740      branch-misses             #   10.94% of all branches          (83.32%)

       10.024048257 seconds time elapsed

 The key metric here is instructions per cycle (insns per cycle: IPC), which shows on average how many instructions we were completed for each CPU clock cycle.
 The higher, the better (a simplification).
 The above example of 0.78 sounds not bad (78% busy?) until you realize that this processor's top speed is an IPC of 4.0.
 This is also known as 4-wide, referring to the instruction fetch/decode path.
 Which means, the CPU can retire (complete) four instructions with every clock cycle.
 So an IPC of 0.78 on a 4-wide system, means the CPUs are running at 19.5% their top speed.
 Newer Intel processors may move to 5-wide.

+   perf record -F 99 -p 13204 -g -- sleep 30

+   ##  For Hardware counter for each instruction use tiptop

+     sudo apt install tipto